 - Is your website set up on an easy to use platform that will allow you to add, delete or edit basic content as needed without having to rely on your website developer to do so?

 If you have one of those websites where you have to call someone every single time you want to make a change, well guess what?
 Today’s technology is different.
-No matter what kind of website is built today, it can be built on a platform that you can update basic info yourself.
+No matter what kind of website you have, it can be built on a platform that you can update basic info yourself.
 That being said, WordPress is best, for many reasons.

 Even if you have someone on a per diem to do the heavy lifting, which many do, and there is nothing wrong with, your content needs to be updated on a regular basis.

 Why?
 When Google sees that a website hasn’t been changed in a month, or 6 months, etc., your ranking will start to fall.
 Google will always put websites that are consistently changing above those that are dormant.
 Another Google update from a few years ago.
-So, if you can’t update your website yourself, it’s time for a change.
+So, if you can’t update your website yourself, it’s time for a change to another platform.

 If you answered “No” or “I am not sure” to any of these questions, we should have a conversation to talk about the implications, before you re-design your website.
 Here it is, folks: The Why is My Website on Page 6 of Google Rather Than the Daily News FREE Consultation.
 Just enter your email below and I’ll reach out to you.